aqtlol/cse15l-lab-reports/lab-report-2-week-3.md

   ```
 Why did the symptom occur from bug?

-From what I think the previous code for the `reversed` method had 2 bugs that caused the symptom to occur.
-First off the code was originally returning `arr` which was not the `newArray` that was created.
-Secondly the code was storying ints from `newArray` into `arr`.
-Since `newArray` was a new array that did not contain anything there was nothing to store into `arr`, and so `arr` stored 0 for all of its indicies.
-That is why in the symptom the expected and actual values differ at index 0.
-That also explains why the actual value was 0 instead of being 3.
+ The `input` was an int array of {1,2,3}.
+I was expecting that it would return the reverse of the array which would have been {3,2,1}.
+But `reverse` was unable to do that becasue it was built wrong.
+Instead of adding elements in reverse order from the old array and storing them into a new array, it was storing elements from a new empty array into the old array.
+This overrided the input I had created and set all the values in the array to equal 0, {0, 0, 0}.
+That is why we see the elements differ at position 0.
+The test expected 3 but instead the actual value in `input` at position 0 was 0.

 -------